 - Reducing the compute capacity of your instance.

 If you are over the storage limit, Spanner will attempt to operate normally, but you may experience degraded performance or failure due to resource pressure.
 If you do approach or exceed the recommended maximum, Google Cloud console displays a warning reading "The instance has reached its maximum storage capacity and may experience degraded activity" when displaying the affected instance.

 You can also create alerts in Cloud Monitoring to notify you.

 To reduce an instance's database storage utilization, you can:

-- delete data from a database.
-Note that even though data deletion takes effect immediately from a visibility perspective, it does not affect the storage utilization metric until Spanner compacts the data (typically within 12 hours, but can take longer in certain cases).
-Therefore, you may notice a delay from when data is deleted to when the changes appears in the metric.
+- Delete data from a database.
+Note that even though data deletion takes effect immediately from a visibility perspective, it does not affect the storage utilization metric until Spanner compacts the data (typically within 12 hours, but it can take longer in certain cases).
+Therefore, you might notice a delay from when data is deleted to when the changes appears in the metric.

 In general, we recommend that you add compute capacity to your instance as a starting point.
 After you add compute capacity, you can investigate and address the root causes of high storage utilization.

-that monitors database storage utilization, then adds and removes compute
+monitors database storage utilization, then adds and removes compute capacity as

 - Monitor your instance with the Google Cloud console or the Cloud Monitoring console.

 - Find out how to change the compute capacity of a Spanner instance.